-It’s important to know there is a significant difference between a Specialist Plastic Surgeon and a ‘cosmetic surgeon’.
+It’s important to know there is a significant difference between a Specialist Plastic Surgeon and a ‘cosmetic doctor’.

 In Australia, a surgeon is understood to indicate a person who has undertaken substantial surgical training in addition to their basic medical degree.
-However, it is currently legal for medical graduates to call themselves a ‘cosmetic surgeon’ – an unofficial title that misleads patients and can jeopardise their health.
-Self-described ‘cosmetic surgeons’ may include individuals who have failed their GP exams and hold only elementary medical school degrees.
+However, it is currently legal for medical graduates to call themselves a ‘cosmetic doctor’ – an unofficial title that misleads patients and can jeopardise their health.
+Self-described ‘cosmetic doctors’ may include individuals who have failed their GP exams and hold only elementary medical school degrees.

-By comparison, there is not the same level of accreditation and training for doctors calling themselves ‘cosmetic surgeons’ and consequently, their training, skills and experience can vary greatly.
+By comparison, there is not the same level of accreditation and training for doctors calling themselves ‘cosmetic doctors’ and consequently, their training, skills and experience can vary greatly.

 All of our surgeons have also undertaken international fellowships and training.
 They have all held senior consultant or head of department positions at major public hospitals.
 Our surgeons continue to provide clinical training and education to medical students and plastic surgery trainees.

 Our surgeons appreciate that patients are seeking the highest standard of professional care and clinical excellence.
 They also appreciate that patients are entitled to be treated with integrity.
 These are the founding values of the Western Australian Plastic Surgery Centre and values to which our surgeons hold themselves to account.